The Gaol Experience Theatre Restaurant

-This bizarre theatre restaurant show is headed to the Old Melbourne Gaol
+This bizarre theatre restaurant show is now showing at the Old Melbourne Gaol

 In 2017, Melbourne suffered a mighty blow.
 Dracula’s, arguably Melbourne’s premiere theatre restaurant and cabaret venue, closed its glittery doors after 37 wild years of G-strings, pasties and ghost train rides.
 Luckily, Melbourne’s other two theatre restaurants were available to fill that void: Witches and Britches and Williamstown’s Titanic Theatre Restaurant.
 But in 2019 something new came along to add to the list.

 Say hello to the Gaol Experience, a dinner and show experience.
 As you might have guessed, it takes place in the Old Melbourne Gaol and dredges up the site’s 174-year history for a show that combines burlesque, sideshow and comedy.